 — Thelma Aldana (@ThelmaAldana) 25 de marzo de 2019

-Yesterday, Guatemalan news outlet República reported that it is still unknown whether Aldana has immunity from the arrest warrant, and even if she does, it may not last for long.
+Guatemalan news outlet República reported in March that it was still unknown whether Aldana has immunity from the arrest warrant, and even if she does, it may not last for long.
 The case could also move to the Supreme Court which would strip Aldana of her immunity, regardless of her position as a candidate.
 If this happened after the campaign, provided that she wins, she would not be able to assume her role as president.

 Guatemalan Human rights activist Helen Mack told El Nuevo Herald that it was very “strange” how the arrest warrant and Aldana’s announcement to be a presidential candidate came at the same time.